iconify/iconify/README.md

 ### Plugins

-Directory `plugins` contains [Tailwind CSS plugin](./plugins/tailwind/) for Tailwind CSS 3.

-For Tailwind CSS 4, plugin has been rewritten and moved to [a separate repository](https://github.com/iconify/iconify-tailwind).
+Plugin for Tailwind CSS has been rewritten and moved to [a separate repository](https://github.com/iconify/iconify-tailwind).

-#### Demo

-Directory `plugins-demo` contains demo packages that show usage of plugins.

--   [Tailwind demo](./plugins-demo/tailwind-demo/) - demo for Tailwind CSS plugin.
-Run `npm run build` to build demo, open `src/index.html` in browser to see result.

 ## Installation, debugging and contributing